s-b-t/s-b-t/README.md

 📚 I’m currently learning the full stack of MERN at Coding Dojo.

-🥁  Fun Fact: I play/write drums for a band by the name of Magnasana!
+🥁  Fun Fact: I play/write drums in the band, Magnasana!
 You can find us on any platform.

 🎶  Here's the links to Spotify and SoundCloud: